sharpvik/snake/README.md

 # Snake Game v1.0

 This is a very simplistic Snake Game made with HTML/CSS/JS and LOVE.
 I just wanted to make a game.
 Well, here it is.
 Do with it what you want -- there is no license attached.

+## Contribute

+If you wish to improve the game -- by all means, do so -- fork the repo and change it!
+If you wish to merge back into this repo, please be my guest -- I will go through all push requests myself and hand-pick stuff that I like.

 ## How to Use